+Testing to check classifier overfitting

-In any machine learning algorithm, over fitting is a major drawback.
+In any machine learning algorithm, over fitting is a major issue.
 Over fitting happens when a model adapts the detail and noise in the training data to the extent that it negatively impacts the performance of the model on new data.
 This means that the noise or random fluctuations in the training data is picked up and learned as concepts by the model.
 The problem is that these concepts do not apply to new data and negatively impact the models ability to generalize.
 To establish a generalized feature descriptor, it is always necessary to avoid these issues.
-For that purpose, we have introduced a new dataset.
-The new dataset is constructed from media team document pages [40], which is publicly available and widely used dataset.
-There are total 526 document pages consisting of varieties of challenges.
-We have cropped text and non-text images to create the new database.
-The database comprises 100 text and 100 non-text images.
+To show that the result obtained by our method is not due to classifier overfitting, we have prepared a completely separate dataset for testing.
+The new dataset is constructed from media team document pages [40], which is a publicly available and widely used dataset.
+This dataset contains total 526 old printed document pages consisting of various noises due to aging.
+We have cropped 100 text and 100 non-text region images from these page images to prepare our new dataset.

-For experimental purposes, we have selected random forest classifier.
-Hence, the previously mentioned dataset (mentioned in section 5.1) constructed from RDCL document pages acts as training set and the newly created dataset from media team document pages operates as test set.
-We have used the proposed RILTP for feature extraction in both cases.
-A model is trained from the features extracted from the training set.
-After that, the trained model is used on the features extracted from test set to determine the test accuracy.
-As previously discussed, if there is over fitting, then the method may provide good result on same dataset but will eventually fail to yield satisfactory result in different dataset.
-In this regard, if the test accuracy is sufficiently high, we can safely claim that there is no over fitting.
-From the experimentation, we have achieved 92.01% test accuracy, which is quite satisfactory.
-Therefore, the proposed RILTP is a generalized algorithm that successfully eliminates all the over fitting issues.
+For this experiment, the random forest classifier is trained based on the RILTP feature vector using the previous training set (as mentioned in section 5.1) and tested on the newly prepared dataset..
+As previously discussed, if there is over fitting, then the method will eventually fail to yield satisfactory result in different dataset containing data with unknown nature (in our case noisy data) .
+However in this experiment, the proposed method have achieved 92.01% test accuracy, which is quite satisfactory if we consider the image quality.
+Therefore the suspection of classifier overfitting can be eliminated..

 As previously mentioned, in many feature extraction techniques the main concern is to handle the redundant features.
 The unwanted features hampers the trained model, hence, decreasing the classification accuracy.
 So we have proposed a BPSO based feature selection technique to get rid of the redundant features.
 Initially, the number of features are 72, whereas, the feature dimension have decreased to 32 after applying feature selection method.
 At the same time the accuracy has also increased to 97.5%.
 The proposed feature selection method decreased the feature dimension by 55% and increased the classification accuracy simultaneously.
-Table 3 shows a detailed result obtained from the feature selection method.
+Table 4 shows a detailed result obtained from the feature selection method.